 Santa Maria delle Grazie

 The church of Saint Mary is the second oldest church in Grado.
 It seems to have been built towards the end of the fourth century, at a time when Chromatius was bishop of Aquileia (ca. 388-407).
-When the Basilica della Corte was burnt down for the second time in the early sixth century, it temporarily became the seat of the bishop of Aquileia until the new church of Santa Eufemia was completed.
+When the Basilica della Corte was burned down for the second time in the early sixth century, it temporarily became the seat of the bishop of Aquileia until the new church of Santa Eufemia was completed.
 The structure we see today dates mostly from the end of the sixth century.
 It is the result of a restoration ordered by patriarch Elia (571–586).

 The small church measures about 20 by 12 metres and both the exterior and interior are very simple.
 Inside we find a high nave and lower aisles.
 The aisles are separated from the nave by five sets of columns from different eras.
 The main attraction of the Santa Maria della Grazie can be found in the right aisle: a floor mosaic from the church tentatively attributed to Chromatius.
 It was brought to light during restorations carried out in 1924.
 The large rectangular mosaic is about a metre below the current nave and the central altar, which date from the time of patriarch Elia.
 The mosaics again show various shapes and figures, floral motifs and Solomon’s knots, as well as several dedicatory texts with the names of sponsors.

 In the picture included in this post, we can just make out the following texts: